wagslane/blog/content/posts/seo-is-a-scam-job.md

 As far as guest posting goes, I don't think it's a terrible approach, but I still think it's less efficient than what I've been doing.

-### What I do: Make no special effort to get backlinks
+### What I do: Make no special effort to get back-links

 I've had much greater success focusing *completely* on "onsite SEO" and content distribution.
 What I mean is, instead of wasting my time cold DMing and emailing people to link to a shitty article, I just do my best to write great articles.
 Then, if the article is good, and I'm doing a decent job of distributing it to communities that actually give a shit about the topic, then people in that community will link to it.
 If they don't like it, they won't, and I need to write something better.